svaarala/duktape/examples/eventloop/README.txt

 * The example uses poll() while one should use epoll() on Linux, kqueue() on BSD systems, etc.

 * Error handling is mostly missing.
+Debug prints don't interact well with curses.